 In general, the Bureau should provide data to experts in a way that does not contain direct personal identifiers, unless Bureau Staff conclude that the expert has a demonstrated business need for such identifiers.
 Experts will be granted access only to data and information that is necessary to the deployment of their expertise in the matter for which they were contracted.
 Experts cannot have access to Bureau systems or facilities.
-Rather, the data should be produced out to them and retained in a separate folder per the instructions for outgoing productions.14
+Rather, the data should be produced out to them and retained in a separate folder per the outgoing production policy.11